 At concentrations of 10% or below, glycolic acid promotes exfoliation of the top layer of your skin leading to a smoother texture and a more even skin tone.

-At higher concentrations, up to 50% (professional grade AHAs), the exfoliating benefits will be more obvious, but still only last a matter of months.
+At higher concentrations, up to 50% (professional grade AHAs), the exfoliating benefits will be more obvious, but they still only last a matter of months.
 Glycolic acid peels at these concentrations can give similar results as a microdermabrasion – reducing fine lines and wrinkles and giving your skin a smoother and more even toned appearance.

 Glycolic acid products at low concentrations are also commonly used to prepare your skin for stronger chemical peels performed by medical professionals.